History of Saint Paul, Minnesota: Early boom years, 1849–1860

 Minnesota's first newspaper, the Minnesota Pioneer, the forerunner of today's St. Paul Pioneer Press, was established by James M. Goodhue in 1849.
-Just west of downtown Saint Paul is the neighborhood of Irvine Park; it was platted by John Irvine and Henry Mower Rice in 1849, and Saint Paul's oldest house, the Charles Symonds House (1850) is located there.
+Just west of downtown Saint Paul is the neighborhood of Irvine Park; it was platted by John Irvine and Henry Mower Rice in 1849, and Saint Paul's oldest house, the Charles Symonds House (1850) is there.
 Other surviving homes from this period include the Justus Ramsey Stone House (1851), the Benjamin Brunson House (1856), the William Dahl House (1858), the David Luckert House (1858), and the Johan and Maria Magdalena Schilliger House (1859–1862).
 By mid-decade, a primitive capitol, a courthouse (a Greek Revival building designed by David Day), and a small prison had been built.
 The first bridge to cross the Mississippi River in Saint Paul was the Wabasha Street Bridge, a wooden Howe Truss bridge completed in 1859.
 Saint Paul saw early population growth from many regions and different ethnic groups.
-However, a principal factor in early population growth of Saint Paul was the Quebec diaspora of the 1840s-1930s, in which one million French Canadians moved to the United States, principally to the New England states, Minnesota, Wisconsin and Michigan.
+But a principal factor in its early population growth was the Quebec diaspora of the 1840s-1930s, in which a million French Canadians moved to the US, principally New England, Minnesota, Wisconsin, and Michigan.
 As the population grew, so too did religious and cultural institutions.
-German-Jewish pioneers formed Saint Paul's first synagogue in 1856 and the German cultural society, Leseverein built Athenaeum, a Deutsches Haus for theatrical productions.
-In the early 1850s, the city's one Catholic parish was divided into three factions; the French, German, and Irish groups each held service in their native tongues in one building.
+German-Jewish pioneers formed Saint Paul's first synagogue in 1856 and the German cultural society Leseverein built Athenaeum, a Deutsches Haus for theatrical productions.
+In the early 1850s, the city's Catholic parish was divided into three factions; the French, German, and Irish groups each held services in their native tongues in one building.
 By 1856, the Diocese allowed the German Catholics to have their own parish, and the first Assumption Church was built.
-In 1853, the Baldwin School and in 1854, the College of Saint Paul were founded by a Presbyterian minister; these were to later combine to become Macalester College.
+A Presbyterian minister founded the Baldwin School in 1853 and the College of Saint Paul in 1854; these later combined to become Macalester College.
 The city's musical traditions began with informal concerts in homes; pianos and melodeons were brought up the river by steamship.
-No longer cut off from the outside world, the first telegraph line reached Saint Paul in 1860.
+The first telegraph line reached Saint Paul in 1860.